 - Research: Find out if buy-to-let is for you.
 Ask friends and colleagues about their experiences.
 You don’t want to go head-first into this if you’re not suited to it.

 - Buy in the right area: When looking at houses, put yourself in your prospective tenants’ shoes – would you want to live in the area?
 You’ll need to be quite cynical and question why a house is very cheap.

 - Do your sums: You need to work out how much you’ll need to spend on the property to get it up to standard and calculate how long it’s likely to take to make this money back from rent.

 - Decide if you want to manage the property yourself: Having a letting agent not only advertise but also manage your property can take a lot of the hassle away.
 If anything goes wrong in the house then it’s the agent getting calls from tenants, not you.
-This comes at a cost, of course and depending on how busy you are you may just want to deal with all this yourself.
+This comes at a cost, of course.
+Depending on how busy you are you may just want to deal with all this yourself.

 - Be selective with tenants: A careful screening process is vital – don’t accept the first applicant simply because you want the money coming in immediately.
-Ask yourself whether you’re happy to have smokers, pets and DSS tenants for instance.
+Ask yourself whether you’re happy to have smokers or pets, for instance.
 Meet applicants yourself and insist on references.
 Chasing up rent from an unreliable tenant and dealing with neighbours’ complaints can be very stressful.

 How much can I make?

 It depends on many factors such as the property type and area, but you’ll be looking at anything from £400 a month for a one-bed flat to over £1,000 a month for a family home.
 Even allowing for costs and mortgage payments, this can be a very lucrative and reliable investment.

 A bit of short-term pain will produce better long-term gain.
 If you’re prepared to spruce the place up a bit then not only will it get snapped up quickly, you can also justify charging more rent.